KurtHamiter/CSPackedStream/README.md

         // In this example, all values in floats past the third decimal place will be truncated. packedStream.SetPrecision(3);

+        // Reset buffer before initial read/write to start from the beginning. packedStream.Reset();

         packedStream.Write(12);
         packedStream.Write(345.6789f);
         packedStream.Write(true);